Recommended by:

 What are the types of VPNs?

-While there is no hard-and-fast ISO-approved classification of VPN types, here are the currently agreed-upon definitions:
+While there is no official, universally accepted classification of VPN types, these are the commonly recognized definitions:

 Remote access VPN

-A remote access VPN allows the user to connect to a remote network securely.
-It helps simulate the level of security you’d have by connecting to that network from a safe location.
-Since work-from-home has become more common, this VPN type has seen a huge rise in popularity as it allows employees to establish a secure connection to a remote work network.
+A remote access VPN allows users to securely connect to a private network from remote locations.
+Since work-from-home has become more common, this VPN type has also gained big popularity as it allows employees to establish a secure connection to their work networks from home or another remote site.

 Site-to-site VPN

 Site-to-site VPNs connect intranets to networks.
-This is useful for large companies with offices all over the world.
-While the office intranets are spread out all over the place, the site-to-site VPN connects them into a single, seamless network that employees can use without having to configure and connect to other networks.
+This is useful for large organizations with offices in different locations.
+By linking these spread-out office intranets into a single, seamless network, the site-to-site VPN allows employees to access company resources without having to configure and connect to different networks.

 Personal VPN